Introduction to midPoint Query Language

 givenName = "Bill" or nickName = "Bill"

-Any of the subfilters is true.
+Any of the subfilters has to be true`.

 not